RiyaRawal211/Olist-Ecommerce-Project/README.md

 This project answers real business questions using SQL in BigQuery, focused on three main themes:

+## 🔍 Key Business Questions
+## 🔍 Key Business Questions

+This project explores the Olist Brazilian e-commerce dataset to extract actionable business insights using SQL and BigQuery.
+The analysis focuses on three core areas: business performance (KPI), customer churn, and demand forecasting.

+---

-###  KPI Analysis
+### 📊 KPI Analysis (Key Performance Indicators)
-- What is the monthly revenue trend?
+- What is the total monthly revenue, and how has it trended over time?
-- Which states and categories generate the most sales?
+- Which product categories and states generate the most revenue?
-- What is the average order value and delivery time?
+- What is the average order value (AOV) and average freight cost per order?
+- What is the distribution of payment methods and installment behavior?
+- What are the average delivery times, and how often are deliveries delayed?
+- Which states or sellers experience the most delivery delays?
+- Which products and categories have the highest sales volume?

+---

-###  Churn Analysis
+### 🔁 Churn Analysis
-- What % of customers are one-time buyers?
+- What percentage of customers made only one purchase (churned customers)?
+- How does customer behavior differ between one-time and repeat buyers?
+- Are late deliveries associated with higher churn?
-- Do delays or low review scores drive churn?
+- Do lower review scores correlate with customer churn?
-- How does repeat buyer behavior differ?
+- What is the churn rate across different customer segments (e.g., state, product category)?
+- What is the customer retention rate over 30, 60, and 90-day periods?

+*Churn Definition: A churned customer is one who made only one purchase and has not returned for at least 180 days.*

+---

-###  Forecasting
+### 🔮 Forecasting & Trend Analysis
-- Can we predict order volume for the next 3 months?
+- What is the predicted order volume for the next 3 months?
+- Can we forecast revenue trends based on historical data?
-- Are there seasonal patterns in sales?
+- Are there seasonal patterns in sales or customer behavior?
-- Which product categories are expected to grow?
+- Which product categories show consistent month-over-month growth?
+- Can we anticipate delivery delays based on past trends?

+---

+Each of these questions is backed by SQL queries in BigQuery and will be visualized (optional) using Tableau or Google Sheets.
+Together, they simulate the core analytical tasks performed by data analysts in e-commerce companies like Amazon, Flipkart, or Meesho.